Hornyhead turbot

 The hornyhead turbot (Pleuronichthys verticalis) is a species of flatfish in the family Pleuronectidae.
 It is a demersal fish that lives on soft sand and mud bottoms at depths of between 9 and 200 m.
-Its native habitat is the subtropical waters of the eastern Pacific, from Point Reyes in California to Magdalena Bay in Baja California, and the northern and central eastern parts of the Gulf of California.
+Its native habitat is the subtropical waters of the eastern Pacific, from Point Reyes in California to Magdalena Bay in Baja California Sur, and the northern and central eastern parts of the Gulf of California.
 It can grow up to 37 cm in length.

 Diet

 The diet of the hornyhead turbot consists mainly of zoobenthos organisms, including amphipods, polychaetes and clam siphons.